-- 1. I'm someone who likes to work on a variety of creative challenges rather than on one repetitive task.
+- 1. I'm someone who likes to work on a variety of creative challenges rather than on one repetitive task or tasks that require the same type of solution.
 Do you get to work on a variety of creative challenges in your work?
 Would you say this is common across people working in your field? - 2.
 Do you have opportunities to be creative and try different approaches in your work?

-Below, list the needs you may want to consider in order to determine if you'd truly be satisfied in the careers you are considering.
+Below, list the needs you may want to consider in order to determine if you would truly be satisfied in the careers you are considering.
 Develop a question for each that could be useful to ask:

+Need:

+1. Question:

-1. Need:
+2. Need:

 Question:

-Need:

-2. Question:

 3. Need:

 Question:

-4. Need:
+Need:

-Question:
+4. Question:

-5. Need:
+Need:

-Question:
+5. Question: